 David Valentine joined Charah in 2011 with over 15 years of safety management experience in the construction industry.
 He is currently a member of the American Society of Safety Engineers (ASSE) and the International Risk Management Institute (IRMI).
 He also currently is chairman of the Associated General Contractors of Kentucky Safety Committee.
 David attended Western Kentucky University and Asbury University and is a veteran of the United States Navy.
 He has previously held certification as an Associate Safety Professional and as an Occupational Health and Safety Technologist.
 He is a past OSHA Outreach Instructor in both 10 and 30-hour Construction Training and a past American Red Cross Lay Person Instructor.

-Charles W. Price has extensive experience in operations management, holding several managerial positions since joining Charah in 2006, most recently as Project Manager for the Western Region.
-As Operations Analyst, he is responsible for ensuring accurate data to support the operations, business development and finance departments.
+Charles W. Price joined Charah in 2005 and has held several management positions during his tenure leveraging his extensive experience in operations management.
+Currently he serves as Corporate Vice President and Operations Analyst and is responsible for contract management, fleet management, project profitability, and ensuring accurate data is available to support the operations, business development and finance departments.
 Charles is an officer of the company.
 He has a bachelor’s degree in business management from Asbury University and an MBA from the University of Louisville.

 Norman Divers – Engineering and Environmental Manager